Neuroscience Major

 The main emphases of the Neuroscience Major are:

 - Theoretical Grounding in the Assumptions of Scientific Inquiry: Fundamental questions in neuroscience confront the mind-body problem, involve concepts that are not defined in physical terms (e.g., mind, memory, intention, and emotion), and pertain to the understanding of organismal life and human nature.
+Exposure to psychological theory and philosophical approaches to critiquing the assumptions and application of the scientific method is a distinction of a liberal arts neuroscience education.
 A higher-order goal of the major is to support the intellectually sound application of neuroscience to address fundamental questions and societal challenges.

 Requirements